and Man at College

 percent of American college students find religion and spirituality to have

-and religion, but their academic work and campus programs seem to be divorced
+spirituality and religion, but their academic work and campus programs seem

-those beliefs tend to be catalysts for self-control and character.
-But when they
+and those beliefs tend to be catalysts for self-control and character.
+But

-get to college, students are indoctrinated with all strains of moral relativism,
+when they get to college, students are indoctrinated with all strains of

-and without warning, the human spirit is cast out of the classroom as a
+moral relativism, and without warning, the human spirit is cast out of the

 But what are